-CONCLUSION: If the BCC vote to approve the request, it would be subject to all applicable Conditions of Approval as indicated in Exhibit C.
+CONCLUSION: If the ZC recommends approval, it would be subject to all applicable Conditions of Approval as indicated in Exhibit C.

 7. Consistency with Neighborhood Plans - The proposed development or amendment is consistent with applicable neighborhood plans in accordance with BCC policy.